Program overview

 • Electrical Designer: Responsible for creating electrical systems and layouts for various projects.

-• Electrical Technician/Technologist: Works on the installation, maintenance, and troubleshooting of electrical systems.
+• Electrical Technician/Technologist: Involved in the installation, maintenance, and troubleshooting of electrical systems.

-• Robotics Technician: Focuses on the development and maintenance of robotic systems used in various industries.
+• Robotics Technician: Works on the design, development, and maintenance of robotic systems used in various industries.

-• Instrumentation and Controls Technician: Specializes in the installation and maintenance of instrumentation systems for monitoring and control.
+• Instrumentation and Controls Technician: Specializes in the installation and maintenance of instrumentation systems used for monitoring and controlling processes.

-• Automation Engineering Technologist: Works on automating processes and systems to improve efficiency and productivity.
+• Automation Engineering Technologist: Focuses on designing and implementing automated systems to improve efficiency in manufacturing and production.

-• Fire Alarm Technician: Specializes in the installation and maintenance of fire alarm systems to ensure safety compliance.
+• Fire Alarm Technician: Responsible for the installation and maintenance of fire alarm systems to ensure safety and compliance with regulations.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.